rkinney4/HopHacks2016/README.md

-# HopHacks 2016: Teaching Amazon Alexa to use Git
+# HopHacks 2016: Teaching Amazon Alexa to use Github
 #### Rachel Kinney and Edmund Duhaime